 Letters of Intent

-The U.S National Science Foundation NSF Regional Innovation Engines (NSF Engines) program is creating regional-scale innovation ecosystems across the U.S. To apply for the program under the current funding opportunity, organizations were required to submit a letter of intent (LOI) with information on the overarching challenge their NSF Engine aims to address and their critical and emerging technology areas, partners and geographic footprints.
+The U.S National Science Foundation NSF Regional Innovation Engines (NSF Engines) program is creating regional-scale innovation ecosystems across the U.S. To apply for the program under the current funding opportunity, organizations were required to submit a letter of intent (LOI) with information on the overarching challenge their NSF Engine aims to address and their key technology areas, partners and geographic footprints.
 NSF has published nearly 300 LOIs.

 Use the data to find partners